brenogazzola/asset-pipeline-guide/README.md

 Five years later, all browsers oficially support ES6, so transpilation was no longer necessary and the extra complexity not worth for many developers.
 This lead to Webpacker being retired.

+**If you are learning Rails**: Don't use it.
+If your plan is to build your frontend entirely with Rails and Hotwired, then import maps is the preferred approach.
+However if your plan is to use a framework like React, then Shakapacker is the official sucessor and includes all the nice things that most javascript developers expect.

+**If you are starting a new app**: Don't use it.
+SPAs should go with Shakapacker, the official sucessor of Webpacker, which supports things like HMR.
+Hotwired/Tailwind based apps should go with importmaps-rails, or the bundling gems, which let you to choose your preferred bundling tool (esbuild, postcss, etc.).

 **If you have an existing app with Webpacker**: Give some serious consideration to replacing it.
 If your app is a SPA, specially a React one, then Shakapacker is your friend, as it's the official sucessor to Webpacker.
 If you are mostly using Hotwired and doing server side rendering, jsbundling-rails + webpack is an easy migration (and you can later migrate to the excellent esbuild).

-**If you are starting a new app**: Don't use it.
-SPAs should go with Shakapacker, the official sucessor of Webpacker, which supports things like HMR, and Hotwired/Tailwind based apps should go with importmaps-rails or jsbundling-rails.

-**If you are just getting started on Rails**: Check the recommendation above.

 ### Import maps

 - Status: Released, in active development

-- Notes: A shim is available to provide support for older browsers
+- Notes: A shim is available to provide support for older browsers.

 Rails 7 apps defaults to the importmaps-rails gem, which shares the same name as the import maps feature in browsers.
 This gem relies on the trifecta of HTTP2 (which eliminates the penalty of many small files), wide spread support for ES6 and the import map feature (which can the added to legacy browsers and Safari through a shim).

-The main advantage of this gem is that it eliminates the need for node/yarn and the complex javascript tooling that modern frontend development relies on.
+**If you are learning Rails**: This is the preferred approach, but only if you plan on building your frontends with Rails/Hotwired.
+If you want to use React/Vue/etc. then go with Shakapacker.

+**If you are starting a new app**: Is it an SPA or your planned production environment only support HTTP1?
+This is not your friend, go with Shakapacker or the bundlings gems.
+However, if you are on the Hotwired team and have Cloudflare or Nginx in front of your Puma servers, then sure!

-**If you have an existing app**: This is a very different approach to handling javascript and css files.
-You will be better served if you stick to the node ecosystem and go with Shakapacker or jsbundling-rails/cssbundling-rails/propshaft.
+**If you have an existing app**: Stay where you are.
+This is a very different approach to handling javascript and css files and will require extensive work to migrate, specially if you have a lot of frontend code or rely on many node packages.

-**If you are starting a new app**: If you are building an SPA, this is not your friend.
-However if your app will be doing server side rendering and using Hotwired and tailwind, importmaps-rails is the preferred approach.

-**If you are just getting started on Rails**: Check the recommendation above.

 ### Propshaft